0

 03

-Discovery — after opening
+The discovery — after opening

-Value — the argument no one tells you
+Value — the argument nobody tells you

 The three dimensions of an Only Hit card's value